jjlg90/Real-Bread/testing.md

 #### Modal Contact Form
 * Feature is expected to pop up and cover the screen fully with a contact form.
 Can be dismissed by clicking outside the form's div.
   * Clicked on contact buttons.
-Form poped-up as expected.
+Form pops-up as expected.
 Clicked outside div, form closed as expected. - Check
 * Feature is expected to receive correct input information on every field.
   * Form won't allow empty fields, pop-up message warns user about it.
 Form element validation is fully functional. - Check
  ![responsive-design](/assets/images/formvalidation-testing.jpg)